 Like so many sci-fi authors and Tarot card readers, George Orwell sat down one day, combed out his half-mustache, and pondered the fate of humanity.
 Will the dolphins take over? he wondered.
 Or perhaps the Brain?

-In the blissfully ignorant era pre-Snooki, he did not assume, like we all do nowadays, that reality TV producers will eventually round up what’s left of mankind, force us all to participate in a singing/dancing/modeling/extreme eating/extreme weight loss competition, and reward the winners with a battle royale in the Hollywood Hills.
+In the blissfully ignorant pre-Snooki era, he did not assume, like we all do nowadays, that reality TV producers will eventually round up what’s left of mankind, force us all to participate in a singing/dancing/modeling/extreme eating/extreme weight loss competition, and reward the winners with a battle royale in the Hollywood Hills.

-Winston Smith, 1984′s unlikely protagonist, does not do much in his own dedicated novel.
+Winston Smith, 1984′s unlikely protagonist, doesn’t do much over the course of the novel.
 In doing only a little, he metaphorically does a lot—but don’t get your hopes up about an action-adventure tale of revolution and heroism.
 Mostly, Winston commits “thoughtcrime” (privately questions and criticizes the nation’s leadership), has a clandestine affair with a woman named Julia (who should have been the story’s lead), and reads a book.
 Winston’s minimal acts of resistance, in fact, tell us less about him, and more about the dystopian society he calls home.
 “Airstrip One,” as Great Britain comes to be known, has fallen under tight control of a tyrannical political system (“Ingsoc,” short for “English Socialism”) led by “Big Brother.”
 Big Brother is probably more of a personification than a person, but he is notably depicted as also having a mustache.
-Every thought, action, and emotion under Ingsoc is dictated and monitored by Big Brother, leaving no room for independent thought or guilty pleasures like Channings and Tatums.
+Every thought, action, and emotion under Ingsoc is monitored by Big Brother, leaving no room for independent thought or guilty pleasures like Channings and Tatums.

-Winston and Julia’s love affair is so strange it would leave even Woody Allen scratching his head.
+Winston and Julia’s love affair is a head-scratcher at best.
 It begins with a gratuitous note from Julia proclaiming “I LOVE YOU,” and ends with rats trying to gnaw off Winston’s face.
 Their mutual betrayal in the book’s final pages would have struck with more resonance if anything up until then were more plausible—but then, I liked Alias, so what do I know?

 Is It One of the Greatest Books of All Time?